Angela Tejada Chavez

 Beyond that, severe economic pressure on families too often means that children are needed to help out with the production and harvesting of cocoa, sometimes resulting in these children missing school and performing tasks that are hazardous to their health and well-being.

 We are committed to preventing and eliminating these practices and helping cocoa farming communities be sustainable and prosperous.

 A Deep Commitment to Responsible Cocoa Sourcing and Driving Systemic Change

 Hershey was built on making moments of goodness for people to enjoy – a philosophy and belief that extends across our entire operations and supply chain.
 This includes ensuring responsible, sustainable practices, from sourcing the ingredients through to how the products are made.
-That’s why we are deeply committed to creating a truly sustainable cocoa supply chain where:
+That’s why we are deeply committed to creating a cocoa supply chain where: